Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

  	P_Draw_Sprite donebutton_highlighted_text_sprite_address, b, c
   	P_Blit_Screen

-Now that we have our Menu in place, let's wire everything up so that the Set Flags are reflected in `Cursor_Gameplay.asm`.
+We can edit this example BG to use our two Options, "Character" and "Stage," and we can put whatever we'd like as a Header while keeping the "Done" Button for when the User has finalized their Options.
+Now that we have our Menu Layout in place, let's wire everything up so that the Set Flags are reflected in `Cursor_Gameplay.asm`.
 We can do this by calling on those same Flags in `Cursor_Gameplay`'s starting code:

 	Cursor_Gameplay:
 		test_sprite_x			=		$6		; 1 Byte